 During his research career, Dr. Castleman developed computercontrolled instruments to detect muscle disease in tissue samples, cervical cancer in Pap smears, leukemia in blood samples, and genetic (inherited) diseases in newborn and unborn babies.
-His company now sells instruments for detecting genetic diseases to hospitals all over the years of age on or before September a birth certifcate, SS card and an immunization record.
-Income verification, such as a check stub or 1993 federal tax return, will be needed.
+His company now sells instruments for detecting genetic diseases to hospitals all over the

 Dr. Castelman's parents were the late James and Floy Castleman, of Bogata.
 He is married to the former Betty Marie Gill, also a graduate of Bogata High School.
-Betty Marie is the daughter of Mr. and Mrs. Johnny School in 1960, Castleman went to Gill and the late Lena Gill, of Bogata.
+Betty Marie is After graduating Bogata High the daughter of Mr. and Mrs. Johnny School in 1960, Castleman went to Gill and the late Lena Gill, of Bogata.